-Tea needs warm growing conditions, but it has limits.
-I see vigorous growth in my tea garden when daytime high temperatures are between 75 and 88℉.
-But I observe sluggish plant growth above that range and heat-induced stress when temperatures hit 95 and beyond.
+I see vigorous growth in my tea garden when daytime high temperatures are between 82 and 90℉.
+However, I observe sluggish plant growth above that range and heat-induced stress when temperatures hit 95℉ and higher.

-Many locations in the US, including all of climate zone 8b in the southeastern region, experience a similar range of temperatures.
-Though not as fatal for your garden as extreme cold, extreme heat can be a problem.
-Later in this article I discuss strategies for dealing with high temperatures in your tea garden.
+Many locations in the US, including much of the southeastern region, experience a similar range of temperatures.
+Though not as fatal for your garden as extreme cold, extreme heat can also be a serious problem.

-Rain often comes with high humidity and tea needs a lot of water.
-I grow tea in an area with an average total rainfall of about 60 inches that is fairly evenly distributed across seasons though spring and early fall can be very hot and dry.
+Rain often comes with high humidity, and tea needs a lot of water.
+I grow tea with irrigation, where the average total rainfall is about 60 inches and fairly evenly distributed across seasons.

-If you have reliable irrigation then you can get by with 50 inches of rain total for the year.
+If you have reliable irrigation, you can get by with 50 inches of rain for the year.
 Intrepid tea growers in California are trying to get by with even less rainfall than that.
 God bless them.

 3. Look around

-Related species of camellia have been cultivated in the US as showy ornamentals for a long time.
-If there’s an established camellia-growers network in your neck of the woods—be careful, these people are often fanatics!—then there’s a good chance that C. sinensis will grow where you live.
+Related varieties of camellia have been cultivated in the US as flowering ornamentals for a long time.
+If there’s an established camellia-growers network in your area—be careful, these people are often fanatics!—then there’s a good chance that C. sinensis will flourish where you live.

-To determine if your area is suitable for cultivation of C. sinensis, apply the following rule, which summarizes the criteria that I just explained:
+To determine if your area is suitable for the cultivation of C. sinensis, apply the following rule, which summarizes the three criteria that I just outlined:

 You may have despaired after reading my guidelines for climate and tea cultivation.
-Tea won’t tolerate the deep freeze for very long.
+Tea won’t tolerate deep freeze or hot, droughty conditions.

 But please don’t give up!

-If you choose to go the container route to tea cultivation, consider tips:
+If you choose to go the container route to tea cultivation, consider these tips:

-- Anticipate that each tea plant will eventually need to occupy at least a five-gallon pot.
+- Anticipate that each mature tea plant will eventually need to occupy at least a five-gallon pot.

 - Use a sandy-loamy potting medium that has good drainage and is on the acidic side of the pH scale.

-- In the warm season give your the plant eight hours of sun each day but shelter the pot from harsh, direct exposure.
+- In the warm season, give your plant six to eight hours of sun each day but shelter the pot from harsh, direct exposure.

-- Exposure to broken, dappled sunlight is also acceptable to your tea plant.
+- Exposure to dappled sunlight under a thin shade is also acceptable to your tea plant.

-- Water deeply when dry but never saturate the potting medium for more than a day.
+- Water deeply when dry, but never saturate the potting medium for over a day.

 - Maintain a happy tea plant with fertilizers for plants that prefer acidic soils.

-- Begin a light harvest of tea leaves after about two seasons of growth and then more heavily in the third season and beyond.
+- Begin a light harvest of tea leaves after about three seasons of growth and then more heavily in the fifth season and beyond.

 How many potted tea plants will you need?

 Pot up as many tea plants as you can afford to prepare.
-I advise that you strive to have at least six potted tea plants total.
-Six healthy, mature plants will yield about three pounds of raw leaf over the entire season.
-Of course productivity depends on the type of tea and your efficiency as a tea maker, but you can potentially make about one-half to three-quarters of a pound of finished tea from six big plants.
+I advise that you strive to have at least six potted tea plants in total.
+Six healthy, mature plants potentially yield about three pounds of tea leaf over the entire harvest season.

 The bottom line is this: focus on maximizing the total number of healthy, potted plants.
-As you become more experienced growing tea you can better predict the yield of leaf and then organize an expanding operation.
+As you become more experienced growing tea, you can better predict the yield of the leaf and then organize a bigger operation.

-Growing tea in the ground: estimating spatial needs, testing the soil, and checking drainage and irrigation
+Growing tea in the garden: estimating spatial needs

-At this point we’re still trying to determine if you have the conditions necessary to grow camellia tea plants.
-After following the guidelines for climate that I listed above, you should know if your region is too cold or too dry to cultivate tea outdoors and in the ground.
+After following the climate-restriction guidelines that I listed above, you should know if your region is too cold or too dry to cultivate tea outdoors and in the ground.

-But there are a several important questions to consider before you start digging up the earth.
+But there are several important questions to consider before you start digging up the earth.

 Do you have the space to plant your tea?